dougeby/IntuneDocs/intune/vpp-apps-ios.md

 ---
 # required metadata

-title: Manage iOS volume-purchased apps
+title: Manage Apple volume-purchased apps
 titleSuffix: Microsoft Intune
-description: Learn about how you can sync apps you purchased in volume from the iOS store into Microsoft Intune and then manage and track their usage.
+description: Learn about how you can sync apps you purchased in volume from iOS and macOS App Store into Microsoft Intune and then manage and track their usage.
 keywords:
 author: Erikre
 ms.author: erikre